 Ever since we traded phones with buttons for tiny touchscreen computers 10 years ago, we've complained about smartphone battery life.

-We've gained great cameras, apps, and mobile games that look better than some console titles, but we've also inherited the need to charge our phones every day.
+We've gained great cameras, Instagram and mobile games that look better than some console titles - but we've also inherited the need to charge our phones every day.
 And we're still not happy about it.

-TechRadar reviews just about every major phone that makes it to shelves in the Middle East.
+TechRadar reviews just about every major phone that makes it to shelves in the US, UK and Australia, though.
 We know about the phones that will keep partying 'til 3am, and those that might pass out before you finish work if you dare to listen to a podcast or do some gaming on your lunch break.

-You might wonder how some of these phones are doing well with smaller batteries.
-That's because it's not about the size of the power pack, but how well optimised it is.
-Here are the top phones of the moment we've tested for battery life.
+You might wonder how some of these phones are doing well with smaller batteries - that's because it's not about the size of the power pack, but how well optimised it is.
+Here are the top phones of the moment we've tested for battery life with media playback.

-As well as being a fantastic phone all-round, the Mate 10 Pro has the best battery result we've seen from any flagship of the last year.
+As well as being a fantastic phone all-round, it has the best battery result we've seen from any flagship of the last year.
 It lost just 9% of its battery from a 90-minute video played at full screen brightness.

 The phone has a 4000mAh battery, so it's no surprise the Mate 10 Pro lasts as long as it does.